RevelerMediaServices/rall/README.md

 #### Stateless Functional Component(SFC)
 > When dont need state, takes props and returns a node, should be a pure function, any change in props will cause the function to be re-invoked.

-#### Pure Function
-> Does not have side effects like setting values and updating arrays.

 ### Component Life Cycle
 #### Mount
 > 1. constructor(props)\